afshinamighi/Courses/basecamp/week07/inf-bc-w07-python.md

 *Hints*:

-- To test your functions, use the provided unit test file (for boilerplate [available here](./assignment_data/namehasher_test.py)) and complete the test functions with your own code.
+- To test your functions, use the provided unit test provided in **/week07/assignment_data/namehasher_test.py** and complete the test functions with your own code.
-- A template for your solution is [provided here](./assignment_data/namehasher.py)
+- A template for your solution is provided in **/week07/assignment_data/namehasher.py**.

 ## Extra Steps: